 In August 2018, the Company entered into a research service agreement with the Children's Hospital of Philadelphia (CHOP) for the manufacturing of preclinical study and clinical trial material.
-Research and development expense related to this research service agreement with CHOP recognized in the accompanying statements of operations was \$0 and \$179 for the three months ended March 31, 2020 and 2019, respectively.
-There were no amounts due under the research service agreement with CHOP as of March 31, 2020
+Research and development expense related to this research service agreement with CHOP recognized in the accompanying statements of operations was \$22 and \$201 for the three and six months ended June 30, 2019, respectively.
+There were no expenses related to this agreement for the three or six months ended June 30, 2020 and here were no amounts due under the research service agreement with CHOP as of June 30, 2020.

-License Agreement with the Trustees of the University of Pennsylvania
+License Agreement with the Trustees of the University of Pennsylvania and the Children's Hospital of Philadelphia

-In August 2018, the Company entered into a license agreement with Penn (the Penn Agreement) and activated the license in October 2018 pursuant to which the Company obtained (a) a non-exclusive, non-sublicensable worldwide license to certain of Penn's intellectual property to conduct research, product development, clinical trials, cell manufacturing and other activities, and (b) an exclusive, worldwide, royalty-bearing right and license, with a right to sublicense, on a target-by-target basis, under certain of Penn's intellectual property to make, use, sell, offer for sale, import, and otherwise commercialize products for the treatment of autoimmune and alloimmune diseases.
-In July 2019, the Penn Agreement was amended and restated to include CHOP as a party to the agreement.
+In August 2018, the Company entered into a license agreement with Penn, as amended and restated in July 2019 to include CHOP as a party, and as amended in May 2020 (the Penn Agreement) pursuant to which the Company obtained (a) a non-exclusive, non-sublicensable worldwide license to certain of Penn's intellectual property to conduct research, product development, clinical trials, cell manufacturing and other activities, and (b) an exclusive, worldwide, royalty-bearing right and license, with a right to sublicense, on a target-by-target basis, under certain of Penn's intellectual property to make, use, sell, offer for sale, import, and otherwise commercialize products for the treatment of autoimmune and alloimmune diseases.